-- 1. Switch the operation mode to AP/Rng Ext/Client and connect the hardware according to Step A to D. - 2.
-Connect your device to the router wirelessly.
+- 1. Connect the hardware according to step A to C. - 2.
+Connect your device to the router wirelessly or via an Ethernet cable.
 The Wi-Fi network name and password are on the router's label.

-If the Internet has an authentication process, you will need to authenticate it on EACH device.
+If the hotel's Internet has an authentication process, you will need to authenticate it on EACH device.

-2. 2.
-4. Repeater Mode
+2.2.3.
+Repeater Mode

 Repeat signal from an existing wireless network.
-This mode is suitable to extend wireless coverage, reaching devices that were previously too far from your Host AP to maintain stable wireless connection.
+This mode is suitable to extend wireless coverage, reaching devices that were previously too far from your primary router to maintain a stable wireless connection.
+The repeated signal will display the same network name and password as your existing wireless network.